 Muhlenbergia emersleyi 'El Toro', bull grass, photo courtesy of Mountain States Wholesale Nursery, Litchfield Park, AZ soft blue Mexican muhly is native to Mexico.
 It forms foot-tall clumps of fairly coarse textured, downy, blue green leaves.
 In spring or early summer are produced two- to three-foot, soft flower clusters that start out pale lilac and age to amber.
 It is evergreen in our comparatively mild climate and does not have to be cut back every year to look good.
 Bull grass is also evergreen in Inland gardens.
 It is native from Arizona to Texas and forms 1.5-foot mounds of blue green foliage and three-foot, fluffy plumes of purple flower heads that age to cream.
 Red switch grass, Panicum virgatum 'Schenandoah', is a Midwestern U.S. native.
 This winter dormant grass grows to two or three feet tall with foliage that emerges blue green but soon develops striking red tips.
-Slender-stemmed, airv flower clusters are produced above the foliage in summer.
+Slender-stemmed, airy flower clusters are produced above the foliage in summer.
 Red switch grass will accept much or little water.
 Selecting from the palette of grasses from out of the U.S., we have two cultivars of giant feather grass from the Mediterranean: Stipa gigantea 'Little Giant' and Stipa gigantea 'Pixie'.
 It may turn out these are identical, just separate names offered by two different nurseries.
-Both are dwarf selections of the species that form clumps of slender, arching, matte green leaves and tall, shimmering, airy panicles of golden flower heads in spring and summer.
-These dwarf forms are still goodsized, growing to three or more feet tall in bloom.
+Both are dwarf selections of the species that form clumps of slender, arching, matte green leaves and tall, shimmering, airy panicles of golden flower heads in spring and summer. bronze.
+New Zealand hair sedge, Carex comans 'Olive Oil', forms a mop-like mound of slender leaves with pig-tail tips; these are an attractive tawny silver.
+Blue These dwarf forms are still goodsized, growing to three or more feet tall in bloom.
 From Latin America comes Stipa ichu, Peruvian feather grass.
-This handsome grass makes dense, graceful clumps of needle-thin makes dense, graceful clumps of needle-thin leaves that are iridescent bright green.
+This handsome grass makes dense, graceful clumps of needle-thin leaves that are iridescent bright green.
 In summer it produces a fountain of feathery flower heads that look attractive for months.
 It has the look of Mexican